 Normal Function

-The PITX1 gene provides instructions for making a protein that plays a critical role in development of the lower limbs.
-The PITX1 protein is found primarily in the developing legs and feet.
-The protein acts as a transcription factor, which is a protein that attaches (binds) to specific regions of DNA and helps control the activity of particular genes.
-Specifically, PITX1 regulates the activity of genes to direct the shape and structure of tissues in the lower limbs, including the bones, muscles, and tendons (the bands of tissue that connect muscles to bones).
+The PITX1 gene provides instructions for making a protein that plays a critical role in the development of the legs and feet.
+The protein acts as a transcription factor, which means that it binds to specific regions of DNA and helps control the activity of particular genes.
+Specifically, the PITX1 protein regulates the activity of genes that direct the development of the bones and tissues in the legs, knees, ankles, and feet.

-The PITX1 protein is also found in the developing pituitary gland, which is a hormone-producing gland located at the base of the brain, and in an embryonic structure called the branchial arch.
-The PITX1 protein may play a role in formation of the pituitary gland and tissues derived from the branchial arch, such as the roof of the mouth, the jaw, and parts of the inner ear.
+The PITX1 protein is also found in the embryonic structures called branchial arches that give rise to tissues in the face and neck and in the developing pituitary gland, which is a hormone-producing gland located at the base of the brain.
+Researchers suspect that the PITX1 protein may play a role in the formation of the pituitary gland and in the formation of certain tissues that are derived from the branchial arches, such as the roof of the mouth, the jaw, and parts of the inner ear.

 Health Conditions Related to Genetic Changes